trmaa/vanilla_c_web_server/readme.md

 ## Features to add and flaws:

 TODO:
-It lacks url encoding,
+- It lacks url encoding,
-file trees for directorys,
+- file trees for directorys,
-querys...
+- querys...

 FLAWS:
-It handles text responces of up to 8kB.
+- It handles text responces of up to 8kB.
+It core dumps.
-Its really bad at responding binary data.
+- Its really bad at responding binary data.